-During the Association of Technology, Management, and Applied Engineering (ATMAE) Annual Conference in Kansas City, Missouri on November 7–9, 2018, Brandon Khoury ’17, M.S. ’18 and Manan Shah placed first in the student poster competition for their research poster, “The Future of Learning Using Virtual Reality to Teach Industrial Robotics.”
+During the Association of Technology, Management, and Applied Engineering (ATMAE) Annual Conference in Kansas City, Missouri on November 7–9, 2018, Brandon Khoury ’17, M.S. ’18 and Manan Shah, engineering technology and honors student, placed first in the student poster competition for their research poster, “The Future of Learning Using Virtual Reality to Teach Industrial Robotics.”

 Technology, Technology Management, and Applied Engineering students in undergraduate through doctoral level programs were invited to submit their synopsis of on-going research and/or results of their research, case studies, or surveys to be considered for the ATMAE Conference Student Poster Competition.

 The process for competing in the student poster competition included submission of a synopsis/abstract in September 2018, acceptance of poster into the competition and presenting and answering questions regarding the poster during the ATMAE poster competition at the conference.

 “I would like to say that overall the ATMAE Conference was a great experience with a lot of great presenters and learning opportunities,” Khoury said.
 “I would like to thank Dr. Chang and Dr. Devine for the support that they had given Manan and myself.
 I am sure that the skills I have developed during this research process will help with what the future may hold.”